open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 this odd mix of string concatenation...but please NOTE:  **this is intentional** and should be maintained.

-Instrumentation modules are typically loaded by the user's classloader, and this string concatenation is an optimization that prevents the actual advice class from being loaded.
+Instrumentation modules are loaded by the agent's classloader, and this string concatenation is an optimization that prevents the actual advice class from being loaded.